ktw5691/psychtm/cran-comments.md

       sub-directories of 1Mb or more:
         libs  15.3Mb

-      * In response, it seems that on Ubuntu Linux architectures, the CHECK returns one NOTE because the `libs` subdirectory is above the 1Mb threshold.
+      * In response, it seems that on Ubuntu Linux (R 4.1.1) and Fedora Linux (R-devel) architectures, the
+        CHECK returns one NOTE because the `libs` subdirectory is above the 1Mb threshold (installed size is 16.2Mb on Ubuntu and 8.0Mb on Fedora).
         However, it seems that this NOTE only appears under Linux builds, but not under Windows or MacOS builds.
 My understanding is that this inflation of the `libs` subdirectory is due to the use of `Rcpp`.
         Indeed, some functions of the `psychtm` package have been written in C++ using `Rcpp`.
 They are needed to perform model estimation for text mining.
 Without the speed improvements gained from those C++ functions,